rcaper/github-repo-management-quest-learn/README.md

 ## Quest Structure

-This quest uses **real Microsoft Learn modules** from the `learn-pr/wwl/` folder and contains a foundational module plus four progressive scenarios:
+This quest uses **real Microsoft Learn modules** in the `learn-pr/wwl/` folder and contains a foundational module plus four progressive scenarios:

 - **Module 0: Workspace Preparation** - Customize your GitHub Copilot workspace with agents and reusable prompts using examples from Microsoft Learn documentation.
 - **Scenario 1: The Inheritance** - Take over an unfamiliar Microsoft Fabric documentation repository.
 Use Copilot to explore the module structure, identify issues, and create an improvement plan.